Skip to main content

 • A description of the goods or services purchased.

-• Screenshots showing the website URL, including: communication between you and the cardholder, website pages with full descriptions, use instructions, and the price of the products/services; Terms & Conditions (T&C) of the website; a page where the cardholder explicitly accepted the T&C; and a private client’s area page with the client’s name, details, contacts, order details, delivery address, delivery status, and order status.
+• Screenshots showing the website URL, including: communication between merchant and the cardholder, website pages with full descriptions, use instructions, and the price of the products/services; Terms & Conditions (T&C) of the website; a page where the cardholder explicitly accepted the T&C; and a private client’s area page with the client’s name, details, contacts, order details, delivery address, delivery status, and order status.

 • Proof of delivery: a link to the transportation company's website with delivery tracking, screenshots of this page with tracking information, screenshots showing electronic delivery of digital goods/services, and a document signed by the cardholder confirming receipt of the goods or services.